ilyasergey/YSC4231/source/week-02-scala.rst

 You can try executing ``sbt test`` from the root of the primer project.
 This will compile it and automatically run all the tests in the project.

+Finally, to run a Scala console similar to OCaml ``utop``, start ``sbt`` and then type ``console`` in it.
+You can now import the code from the packages and objects of your project, as well as create new class instances.

 Object-Oriented Elements of Scala
 ---------------------------------